 If you're still considering a move to Spokane, then check out Moving to Spokane and 12 Reasons to Relocate to Spokane.
 For a regional view of metro Spokane places to live, I've ranked the metro's cities under, yep, Metro Spokane Places to Live.

-Now then, I’ve ranked all Spokane neighborhoods and provided brief descriptions, as follows:
+Now then, I've ranked all Spokane neighborhoods (leading up to the top 20 neighborhoods) and provided brief descriptions, as follows:

 46) Airport Business District

 What can you say about the “neighborhood” that surrounds the airport?
 It was annexed by the city a few years ago and for good reason—growing tax revenue.
 Although there are a handful of homes scattered about, the flight paths and crash zones and natural scab-lands of the West Plains—the westerly plateau that overlooks Spokane—aren’t conducive to shaping a scene from a Dickens’ novel.
 In short, it’s just ugly up there with a lot of nuisances.
 But a great place to do business, nevertheless.

 Bemiss neighborhood is similar to Lidgerwood (below) in many ways – its grid street system is a great asset, mostly modest homes, an abundance of petty crime, and a generally unremarkable character due to lack of investment.
 There are, of course, cures for what ails both neighborhoods.
 A great, affordable place to start is adding more color, whether it’s tree planting or painting new bike lanes a whacky shade of purple, steps ought to be taken to start establishing an improved sense of place for both Bemiss and Lidgerwood.

 The Airport Business District being a different product, as far as neighborhoods go in Spokane—Lidgerwood and Bemiss are the only two I would not live in.
 The remaining neighborhoods on this list carry enough assets and have enough character to satisfy a discerning palate.